The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 A tax permit for one will be a necessity.
 This Employer Identification Number (EIN)/Tax ID is critical for taxation and hiring.

-You’ll also need other licenses, for instance, a general business license, a sales tax (if needed), etc.
+You’ll also need other licenses, such as a general business license and a sales tax (if needed).

-An easier way to start a real estate LLC is to take advantage of our simplified, secure, and cost-effective filing service.
+An easier way when starting a real estate LLC is to take advantage of our simplified, secure, and cost-effective filing service.
 Fill out just one simple LLC formation application, and our professionals will take care of all the legal paperwork for you.

 Along with buying and selling properties in the name of your real estate investment LLC, create a business bank account to do all your transactions.
 This will help you track, manage, and report your business expenses and profits more efficiently.

-The most important step to turning your real estate LLC profitable is to find, engage, and convert potential customers.
+The most important step for starting a real estate LLC and making it profitable is to find, engage, and convert potential customers.

 You should: